 Debt collection is far from a new concept.
-As such, it’s safe to assume that debt collections best practices are well-established and highly effective.
+As such, it’s safe to assume that debt collection best practices are well-established and highly effective.
 Right?

 Modern consumers think, browse, purchase, and communicate differently to their predecessors.
 This means that traditional debt collection practices generally miss the mark nowadays.
 In an age where customer experience is king and personalisation a mere expectation, lenders need to reevaluate how they approach collections.